 NC Arboretum Fast Facts

-Pets: Dogs on leashes are permitted on the grounds, but not in some garden areas.
+- Pets: Dogs on leashes are permitted on the grounds and in the gardens (except the Bonsai exhibit).
 Service or guide dogs only are allowed in buildings.

-Directions: The NC Arboretum is located off N.C.
+- Directions: The NC Arboretum is located off N.C.
 Highway 191, south of Asheville.
 From I-26, take exit 33; from I-40, use exit #47 (Farmers Market).
 From both these exits, follow Blue Ridge Parkway (and 191 South) signs to the Parkway entrance ramp.
 Arboretum entrance is immediately on the right, after exiting onto the ramp.
 From the Blue Ridge Parkway, take Milepost 393 exit.
 The Arboretum entrance is on the left, at the end of the ramp.
 Note: GPS often sends you the wrong way!